 An essential part of Ayurveda is the Marma massage with oiling.
 The healing effect of massages is known from Asia, especially from Chinese medicine.
 However, massages by untrained masseurs can cause health damage!

 Also, one should not confound indian medicinal plants with Ayurveda.
 Dried plants are not necessarily Ayurveda, even when they are used.
-They function not only over doubtful Doshas but are also allopatic effective and stimulate possibly the immune system.
+They function not only over doubtful Doshas but are also allopatic effective and some of them stimulate possibly the immune system.

 The Chinese medicine (in the TM Movement a hot iron) has experiences in medicine as well as the Tibetans or the South American schamans.
 Medicinal plants have often strong side effects and can cause cross-resistance to certain antibiotics like in the case of 'tea tree oil'.